Envision or Invision: Which Spelling Is Correct? (guide 2026)

 Meaning:

-Envision means to imagine or picture something in your mind.
+Envision means to imagine or picture something clearly in your mind.

 Examples: